Lan0-NTD/lan0-ntd.github.io/content/1. Proposal/_index.md

 Compute: EC2 uses Graviton t4g.medium with limited runtime (10h/day).

-Database: EC2 t4g.micro and DynamoDB are right-sized for dev/test load, avoiding over-provisioning.
+Database: EC2 t4g.micro is suitable for hosting a userdatabase and DynamoDB are right-sized for dev/test load, avoiding over-provisioning.

 Storage: Separate S3 buckets for raw data and web hosting keep data organized and cost-controlled.